sampobek/angular-img-cropper/README.md

 | min-width (*optional*) | The minimum width that the crop area can be set to.
 | min-height (*optional*) | The minimum height that the crop area can be set to.
 | cors (*optional*) |  Allows images loaded from foreign origins to be used in canvas as if they were being loaded from the current origin ([MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image)). *Default: no*
-| responsive (*optional*) |  Allows canvas to be responsive, width will depend on parent element's width, height will be created by proportion of old width/old height.
+| responsive (*optional*) |  Allows canvas to be responsive, parent element will define canvas's width (if responsive-parent isn't set), height will be created by proportion of old width/old height.
 | responsive-parent (*optional*) |  If responsive is used.
-Id of element from that will canvas width depend on.
+Id of an element that defines canvas's width.

 ## Example usage